FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 For the Frontend we will create a new app with `ng new endlessscrollngrx` in a separate `client` folder.

-First we will create the interfaces for the types we are sending around like `Item` and `ItemFilter.
+First we will create the interfaces for the types we are sending around like `Item` and `ItemFilter`.

 ```ts
 export interface Item {